Actively interviewing · Principal / Staff Designer roles

 Design System

-Building, maintaining, and propagating the Design System across Hilti's product portfolio — a single source of components, patterns, and UX standards unifying digital experiences into the Hilti ecosystem.
+Building, maintaining, and propagating the Design System across Hilti's product portfolio — a single source of components, patterns, and UX standards unifying 15+ digital products into the Hilti ecosystem.

 1 DS